johnson37/johnson37.github.io/Opensource/Linux/Linux1.0/tcp.md

 ```

 **Now in client side, we receive the SYNC+ACK, and send ack to server side.
-Note that, after TCP_SYN_SENT, we don't get one break, so we will enter TCP_SYN_RECV, and at last TCP_ESTABLISHED**
+Note that, after TCP_SYN_SENT, we do not get one break, so we will enter TCP_SYN_RECV, and at last TCP_ESTABLISHED**

 ```c
 int